MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 The ranges referenced must be valid; all pointers must be dereferenceable and within each sequence the last position is reachable from the first by incrementation.

-Average complexity is linear with respect to the size of the searched range, and worst case complexity is also linear with respect to the size of the sequence being searched for.
+Average complexity is linear with respect to the size of the searched range.
+Worst case complexity is also linear with respect to the size of the sequence being searched for.

 ### Example